rrangasa/EGR304raj.github.io/docs/index.md

 </center>

 ## Introduction
 This datasheet documents a user interface subsystem for an embedded systems project.
-The subsystem consists of push buttons, LEDs, and a potentiometer controlled by a Microchip PIC18F57Q43 microcontroller.
+The subsystem consists of push buttons, LEDs, and a light-resistive sensor controlled by a Microchip PIC18F57Q43 microcontroller.
 This reference includes the design, component selection, schematic, and power budget.

 ### Project Summary

 This subsystem provides user interaction for a larger embedded system project.
 It includes:

-- **Inputs**: One push button and one potentiometer
+- **Inputs**: One push button and one light-resistive sensor
 - **Outputs**: One LED (green) for visual feedback
 - **Controller**: Microchip PIC18F57Q43 Curiosity Nano
 - **Power**: 5V regulated supply from an LM7805T voltage regulator